-The ever increasing popularity of the Telfed Tiyulim was evidenced by the fact that we were oversubscribed with bookings for this tiyul, which took place on 25 January 2017.
-Unfortunate seasonal illnesses and other factors resulted in a number of cancellations, which meant that we were eventually able to accommodate all those that had been wait listed.
+The ever increasing popularity of the Telfed Trips was apparent with the oversubscription of bookings for this 'tiyul', which took place on 25 January 2017.
+Unfortunate seasonal illnesses and other factors resulted in a number of cancellations, which meant that we were eventually able to accommodate all those that had been wait-listed.

-With 57 passengers on board, including Telfed Chairman Maish Isaacson, his wife Jocelyn and the ever efficient Dana Ben Chail, the tour bus left Raanana on schedule at 08.30, after picking up a group in Netanya at a very early 07.30 on the way.
+With 57 passengers on board, including Telfed Chairman Maish Isaacson, his wife Jocelyn and the ever efficient Dana Ben Chail, the tour bus left Raanana, after picking up a group in Netanya.
 We were once again happy to have our regular Ovadia Tours driver, Yossie, who has become quite familiar with the core tour group, driving our bus.
-A big time saver en route was the fact that the small group which we generally pick up in Tel Aviv , on the way south, were able to get to Raanana, saving us from negotiating the awful early morning Tel Aviv traffic.
-The tour group on the bus was entertained and enlightened by former Telfed Director, Sid Shapiro,now retired, who told us about the early development of Ashkelon and the part played by South African Jewry in making that development possible.
+A big time saver en route was the fact that the small group which we generally pick up in Tel Aviv, on the way south, were able to get to Raanana, saving us from negotiating the awful early morning Tel Aviv traffic.
+The tour group on the bus was entertained and enlightened by former Telfed Director, Sid Shapiro, now retired, who told us about the early development of Ashkelon and the part played by South African Jewry in making that development possible.
 As usual, Peter Bailey regaled the group with information and snippets of history about the places being passed on route to Ashkelon.

 Following a comfort stop on the way, we arrived at Afridar Square in Ashkelon at 10.00, about 15 minutes later than planned.
 This in no way detracted from the warm welcome we received from the group of South African expatriates who were waiting to welcome us.
 After the long drive, we all enjoyed delicious pastries and other delicacies together with tea, coffee and cold drinks, while meeting and socialising with the expat locals in the Afridar Community Centre.